surt91/multiJSnake/readme.md

 Note that this does only include the AI demo and not the actual playable multiplayer game.

-### :cloud: On Heroku
+### :cloud: On Mogenius (or other)

 Heroku will automatically use the correct build pack to start and execute the server.

+Mogenius will automatically detect the Dockerfile and run.

-However for data persistency a Postgres database has to be created and the following environment variables should be set:
+However, for data persistency a Postgres database has to be created (possibly via a third party, eg. ElephantSQL) and the following environment variables should be set:

 ```bash
 # Do not store the native libraries for all platforms, but only the relevant platform (otherwise the artifact is too large for Heroku)